uekerman/Coupled-Brittle-Fracture/README.md

 # Coupled Phase-Field Brittle Fracture Simulation

-A phase-field brittle fracture mechanics code written in [Nutils](http://www.nutils.org/en/latest/) is coupled to a dummy Python script providing material parameters (fracture toughness, first and second Lamé parameters).
+A phase-field brittle fracture mechanics code written in [Nutils](http://www.nutils.org/en/latest/) is coupled to a Poisson equation in FEniCS.
+The FEniCS code is a place-holder for a proper corrosion model and currently provides dummy material parameters (fracture toughness).
 The coupling is realized with [preCICE](https://www.precice.org/).
-The purpose of this code is to showcase how preCICE could be used to volume-couple between an electro-chemistry model (here the dummy script) and a fracture mechanics model.
+The purpose of this code is to showcase how preCICE could be used to volume-couple between an electro-chemistry model (here the FEniCS code) and a fracture mechanics model.

 The original fracture mechanics code was developed by [Clemens Verhoosel](https://www.tue.nl/en/research/researchers/clemens-verhoosel/).
 The model is documented in this publication: